MicrosoftDocs/power-platform/power-platform/guidance/coe/faq.md

 ## Share an app from a production environment

-1. Go to [make.powerapps.com](https://make.powerapps.com), and then select your CoE environment.
+1. Go to [Power Apps](https://make.powerapps.com), and then select your CoE environment.
 1. On the app that you want to share, select **...** > **Share**.

       ![Select the user or group to share the app with.](media/tips-share1.png "Select the user or group to share the app with")